 WHAT HAPPENS TO CALVES?

-Calves are removed almost immediately from their mothers, which is devastating for both mother and calf.
+Babies born to dairy cows are removed almost immediately from their mothers, which is devastating for them.
 The separation occurs quickly because bonding would make separation even more difficult later and could affect the mother’s milk production, which is the dairy industry’s only concern.
 When a calf is taken away from his or her mother, she will scream and cry for hours or even days.

-The calves are denied their mothers’ milk and fed formula instead so that the milk product isn’t wasted.
-The impulse to suckle is so strong in baby calves that they will desperately try to suckle each other’s ears and faces when they are within reach, or even on the fingers of the factory farm and slaughterhouse workers.
+Female calves are denied their mothers’ milk and are fed formula instead so that the milk “product” isn’t wasted.
+The impulse to suckle is so strong in baby calves that they will desperately try to suckle each other’s ears and faces when they are within reach, or even suckle on the fingers of dairy and slaughterhouse workers.

 WHY ARE YOU PAYING FOR SUFFERING AND VIOLENCE TO MOTHERS AND BABIES?

 HAVE YOU EVER MET A CHICKEN?